 Lost In Translation?
 What does ‘Circular Economy’ mean in Poland?

-We meet Sanne Kaasjager, Economic Counsellor from The Netherlands Embassy in Poland.
+We meet Sanne Kaasjager, the Economic Counsellor from The Netherlands Embassy in Poland.

 Coming up in this interview